USCqserver/HOQSTTutorials.jl/markdown/advanced/02-3_qubit_entanglement_witness.md

 ![](figures/02-3_qubit_entanglement_witness_4_1.png)

 When divided by the total evolution time of the first stage $\tau_1$, these geometric terms are small compared with the energy gaps.
-The same argument applies to stage 3 of the evolution because these two stages are symmetrical to each other.
+The same argument applies to stage 3 of the evolution because these two stages are mirror images.
 Additionally, since stage 2 has a constant Hamiltonian, the geometric terms are 0.
 In conclusion, it is safe to ignore all the geometric terms during the entire evolution.

 ## Dynamics
 Finally, we solve the open system dynamics using two different types of master equations.
 More details about the master equations and corresponding model parameters can be found in the HOQST paper.